yasseen-salama/causal-inference-game/README.md

 # Causal Inference Game

-SWEP Project with Yasseen Salama and Jonas Bastisch to implement a causal inference game for the DLR School lab.
+SWEP project at the Friedrich Schiller University Jena with Yasseen Salama and Jonas Bastisch to implement a Causal Inference game for the DLR_School_Lab.

-The game should run out of the box, just open the index.html file in you favorite modern browser.